Who Can Become a Foster Parent in Alabama?

 To become a foster parent in Alabama, you’ll start with an application.

-You could find the proper form yourself and fill it out — there’s an inquiry form located on the Alabama Department of Human Resources website that can get you started.
+You could find the proper form yourself and fill it out — there’s an inquiry form located on Sevita's website that can get you started.
+After you fill out the form, a member of our team will follow up to answer your questions and walk you through the steps for becoming a foster parent.

-In Alabama, there’s a preservice session that all potential foster parents need to take.
+In Alabama, there’s preservice sessions that all potential foster parents need to take.

 Known as a “Trauma Informed Partnering for Permanence and Safety” (TIPPS) class, this session helps foster parents understand how to best provide care for children in need, including topics such as: